cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 <!--Policy: MS.ME-ID.4.1v1; Criticality: SHALL -->
 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting logs in the agency’s centralized security detection infrastructure.
 This makes security events available for auditing, query, and incident response.
 - _Last modified:_ June 2023
-- _Note:_ The following Microsoft Entra logs (configured in diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
+- _Note:_ The following Microsoft Entra ID logs (configured in diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
 If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
-If the Microsoft Entra Provisioning Service is used to provision users to software-as-a-service (SaaS) apps or other systems, also send the `ProvisioningLogs` log type.
+If the Microsoft Entra ID Provisioning Service is used to provision users to software-as-a-service (SaaS) apps or other systems, also send the `ProvisioningLogs` log type.
 - _Note:_ Agencies can benefit from security detection capabilities offered by the CISA Cloud Log Aggregation Warehouse (CLAW) system.
 Agencies are urged to send the logs to CLAW.
 Contact CISA at cyberliason@cisa.dhs.gov to request integration instructions.

 ### Resources